irisnet/irishub/docs/features/upgrade.md

 ## Interaction Process

 ###  Governance process of software upgrade proposal
-1. Submit a software upgrade proposal
+1. Submit a software upgrade proposal and vote to make the proposal pass
 2. More details about governance process is in GOV [User Guide](governance.md)

 ### The process of software upgrade